 Step 5 – Bath Time

-Both of my children love water and can be in the bath for ages so I leave plenty of time to play.
-Then we get our pyjamas on, have a vitamin and clean our teeth.
+If you have children who love water they can be in the bath for ages so leave plenty of time to play.
+Then pyjamas on, have a vitamin and clean teeth.
+If they like to drag out any of these activities try setting a timer or playing a teeth brushing song.